API & MCP Integration

 How It Works

-• We build the connector: A purpose-built integration that uses the 123sanctions API to screen data from your system in real time or on a schedule.
+- We build the connector: An integration tailored to your system, using the 123sanctions API to screen data from your system in real time or on a schedule.
 Results flow back into your existing workflow.

 No minimum contract.
 No setup fees.
 The screening itself uses your account's API quota.